umarhassan-mitodl/7.15-spring-2015/content/pages/syllabus.md

 ## Prerequisites

-The course assumes no prior research background, but students should have taken [*7.02 Experimental Biology & Communication*](https://dspace.mit.edu/handle/1721.1/152546) or its equivalent and be comfortable with the principles and concepts covered in [*7.03 Genetics*](https://ocw.mit.edu/courses/7-03-genetics-fall-2004/).
+The course assumes no prior research background, but students should have taken {{% resource_link "708fe8b3-4808-4c78-bf7c-bec9338782e2" "*7.02 Experimental Biology & Communication*" %}} or its equivalent and be comfortable with the principles and concepts covered in {{% resource_link "060fb9c6-dd49-431f-983a-ca9361f021fe" "*7.03 Genetics*" %}}.

 ## Course Description

 This project-based laboratory course provides students with in-depth experience in experimental molecular genetics, using modern methods of molecular biology and genetics to conduct original research.
 The course is geared towards students (including sophomores) who have a strong interest in a future career in biomedical research.
 This semester will focus on chemical genetics using *Caenorhabditis elegans* (*C. elegans)* as a model system.
 Students will gain experience in research rationale and methods, as well as training in the planning, execution, and communication of experimental biology.
 Frontier techniques currently widely used in modern biology, such as omics-type experiments and bioinformatics, will be integrated into the research projects carried out by the students during this semester.
-The course may serve as a bridge for students who have taken [*7.02*](https://dspace.mit.edu/handle/1721.1/152546) [*Experimental Biology & Communication*](https://dspace.mit.edu/handle/1721.1/152546) but plan on pursuing [UROP opportunities](http://web.mit.edu/urop/).
+The course may serve as a bridge for students who have taken {{% resource_link "708fe8b3-4808-4c78-bf7c-bec9338782e2" "*7.02*" %}} {{% resource_link "708fe8b3-4808-4c78-bf7c-bec9338782e2" "*Experimental Biology & Communication*" %}} but plan on pursuing {{% resource_link "7693ed7b-6612-4cdc-8d8b-5424e08a8de4" "UROP opportunities" %}}.
 In addition, we feel that students who are currently engaged in UROP experiences may also benefit strongly from the research instruction in this course.

 ## Format